elixir-lang/elixir-lang.github.com/getting-started/modules.markdown

 The `&1` represents the first argument passed into the function. `&(&1+1)` above is exactly the same as `fn x -> x + 1 end`.
 The syntax above is useful for short function definitions.

-In the same fashion if you want to call a function from a module, you can do `&Module.function()`:
+If you want to call a function from a module, you can do `&Module.function()`:

 ```iex
 iex> fun = &List.flatten(&1, &2)